olegzhr/altprobe/README.md

 Altprobe is a lightweight security collector for monitoring and controlling API and MCP services.

-It collects runtime, network, normalizes events into OCSF, stores events in OpenSearch / ELK and Loki, and adds reactive protection through a log-based WAF workflow.
+It collects runtime, network, normalizes events into OCSF, stores events in OpenSearch / ELK, and adds reactive protection through a log-based WAF workflow.

 ## Overview